nadrimajstor/micropython-wiki/Servos.md

 * Cheap.
 * Generally have +/-90 degree rotations about a centered rest position
   * but can also be continuous rotation or other ranges (e.g. +/- 180 degree).
-* Use a PWM mechanism to control their desired position with a central frequency approximately 1500 usecs (666 Hz).
+* Use a PWM mechanism (but not standard PWM) to control their desired position with a central frequency approximately 1500 usecs (666 Hz).
 * Need to get updates at from 20-65 times per second (Hz).

 ####Digital servos:
 * have a higher refresh frequency - upto 400Hz and therefore:
   * hold position better,
   * have better torque, speed, and accuracy
-  * and therefore also use more power.
+  * therefore use more power.
   * This higher rate is handled internally and so the digital servo keeps updating its position even when it receives external updates infrequently.
   * but if signals are received at a higher rate the servo can update more responsively.
-* are more expensive.
+* more expensive than analog.
 * some also have other communication options.
 E.g. serial ports.
   * This Servo class is for traditional PWM control only and does not address these.